Why People In Syria Are Tweeting Their Final Goodbyes — & What You Can Do To Help

 Support Syrian refugees who have escaped the war:Millions of people have already been forced to flee their homes.
 The majority of refugees are women and children.
 Many are struggling.
 Give to groups that are providing aid to these refugees living across the world.
 United Nations' refugee agency, known as UNHCR, is working to provide shelter, food, and supplies to families fleeing the war.
 The International Rescue Committee (IRC) also offers the option to make a one-time gift or set up a monthly donation to help these families in need.

-And don't forget to check your own backyard — there are many options for providing financial and emotional support to Syrians who have settled here in the United States.
-The IRC can help connect you with opportunities to mentor a refugee in your community.

 Spread the word about what is happening:Don't let the devastation go unnoticed.
 Share stories of what is happening online and IRL to make sure your friends and networks know about the crisis and what they can do to help.
-Contact your member of Congress to tell them you care about the crisis.
+Contact your local MP to tell them you care about the crisis.
 Ask them to support refugee resettlement for those fleeing their homes.

 Advertisement